| |

 12. Pounding Warriors

-towards Final Detonation were not exactly high.
-But the album actually
+Final Detonation were not exactly high.
+But the album actually ends on a

-ends on a carefully positive note, at least you can call it a definite
+carefully positive note, at least you can call it a definite improvement over

-current vocalist who spends most of his time murmuring to himself but then
+spends most of his time murmuring to himself but then occasionally and without

-occasionally and without any warning ends verses with a short high squeak,
+any warning ends verses with a short high squeak, which sounds totally

 |